gencat/participa/docs/HOW_TO_UPGRADE.md

     * Show new field: has_summary_record
     * Show new field: email
   * `config/locales/`
-    * You need to add the new locales added in Decidim for :oc
+    * You need to add the new locales added in Decidim for :oc (TODO: reword this, the full translation file is in the general files)

 #### 5. Decidim Regulations ("decidim-participatory-processes"):